Reviews You Can Rely On

 Credit: Madison Botzet

 Surprisingly, the Rokform Sport Series did not perform well here either.
-The velcro strap did not tighten enough to provide stability to twist your phone off the mount.
-Often, the mount would twist instead of the phone - making it a challenge to remove.
+The velcro strap did not tighten enough to prevent your phone from twisting off the mount.
+Often, the mount would twist instead of the phone, making it a challenge to remove.

 Security on Bumpy Terrain